-8.3.18 menu
+9.3.19 menu

-The menu forms of the GUI Control or query the on-screen GUI menu forms.
+The menu command controls or queries the on-screen GUI windows.

 - list: Return a list of the available menus

-- menu_name on: Turn a menu on.
+- menu\name on: Turn a menu on.

-- menu_name off: Turn a menu off.
+- menu\name off: Turn a menu off.

-- menu_name status: Return on if on, off if off.
+- menu\name status: Return on if on, off if off.

-- menu_name loc: Return the x y location.
+- $menu\name$ loc: Return the x y location.

-- $menu_name$ move x y: Move a menu to the given (x, y) location
+- $menu\name$ move x y: Move a menu to the given (x, y) location

-The parameter menu_name is one of the following menu names: color, display, files, graphics, labels, main, material, ramaplot. render, save, sequence, simulation, or tool.
+The parameter menu\name is one of the following menu names: color, display, files, graphics, labels, main, material, ramaplot. render, save, sequence, simulation, or tool.

-8.3.19 mol
+9.3.20 mol

 Load, modify, or delete a molecule in VMD.
-In the following, molecule_number is a string describing which molecules are to be affected by the command.
+In the following, molecule\number is a string describing which molecules are to be affected by the command.
 It is one of the following: all, top, active, inactive, displayed, on, off, fixed, free, or one of the unique integer ID codes assigned to the molecules when they are loaded (starting with 0).
 The codes (molIDs) are not reused after a molecule is deleted, so if you, for example, have three molecules loaded (numbered 0, 1, 2), delete molecule with molID equal to 0, and then load another molecule, the new molecule will have molID 3.
 Thus, the list of available molecule IDs becomes (1 2 3).
-The index of the molecule on this list is, among many other things, accessible through the molinfo command [§8.3.21].
+The index of the molecule on this list is, among many other things, accessible through the molinfo command [§9.3.22].
 In the above case, for example, molecule that was loaded the last has molID equal to 3, however, it is the third on the list of molecules, so it has the index equal to 2 (since we start countin from 0).

-The molecule representations (views) are assigned integer number (starting with 0 for each molecule), which appear in the list on the Graphics form [§4.4.7].
+The molecule representations (views) are assigned integer number (starting with 0 for each molecule), which appear in the list on the Graphics window [§5.4.7].
 The representations can be added, deleted or changed with the mol command.
-See also sections on molinfo command [§ 8.3.21] for more ways of retrieving information about the representations.
+See also sections on molinfo command [§ 9.3.22] for more ways of retrieving information about the representations.

-- new [filename] [options]: - addfile < filename > [options]:
+- new [ filename ] [ options ]: - addfile < filename > [ options ]: